+The meeting was called to order at 5:41pm and consisted of project updates.
 The following is a summary of the status of each of the LTCR projects.

 Community Planning and Capacity Building

 Construct New Municipal Complex

 A tri-board consisting of the Select Board, Trustees and Library Commissioners selected the architectural firm Black River Design to assist with the design of a new municipal complex and to assess the feasibility of Stanley and Wasson Halls at the Waterbury State Office Complex for this project.
 Black River Design has been working with library, police, municipal staff, and the historical society to determine space and programming needs.
 They are also determining feasibility of the Stanley and Wasson Halls sites on the Waterbury State Office Complex property.